-Ted Claypoole leads Womble Bond Dickinson (US) LLP’s IP Transactions and FinTech Teams and co-chairs the firm’s Privacy and Cybersecurity Team.
+Ted Claypoole leads Womble Bond Dickinson (US) LLP’s IP Transactions and FinTech Teams.
 Clients call on Ted to help manage, protect and profit from information, and his practice spans all sectors of the information economy.
 He helps companies design data analytics strategies and comply with relevant laws and contracts.
 Privacy and cybersecurity are the starting points for client advice on data collected through transactions, online interactions and the Internet of Things, with an emphasis on payments and financial activity.

 A former in-house data and technology counsel for Bank of America and for CompuServe, Ted brings deep and practical experience in business and risk management to his work with clients.
 From global outsourcing agreements to sophisticated technology provided as a service, Ted meets client goals by developing and implementing IP protective contracts.
 He drafts and negotiates agreements involving software, the internet, data, mobile/remote access, and services.
 Ted advises both FinTech start-ups and large financial services companies in payment processing, data security, insurance and other matters.